Pech4-star/Todo-manager/README.md

   server.port=8081
   ```
 * **Database connection failed:**
+  * To many file driver
+  * PostgreSQL not online
   * Ensure PostgreSQL is running
   * Verify credentials and DB name

 * **Dependencies not found:**
   Run `mvn clean install` to download all dependencies